fdeross/Help-Docs/README.md

 - Use Heading 4 for the In this article title text.
 - List article sections using an unordered (bulleted) list.
 - Add anchor links to each bullet point.

+## Notes

+#### Requirements Section

+- Use h3 for the individual requirements then explain it as p below

+#### Best Practices

+- Use the word 'recommendations' like "Recommendations for creating the perfect bread listing"
+- Use h3 and p to explain the significance or unbulleted lists without explanation for recommendations.